 Unstable Angina Pectoris

-- Exertional angina of new onset (even if relieved with rest and requiring a consistent amount of exertion to produce symptoms, angina is considered unstable when it first occurs)
+- New-onset exertional angina of (even if relieved with rest and requiring a consistent amount of exertion to produce symptoms, angina is considered unstable when it first occurs)

 - Exertional angina that was previously stable and now occurs with less physical exertion

-- Anginal symptoms at rest without physical exertion
+- Anginal symptoms occurring at rest (without physical exertion)

 In unstable angina, the cardiac enzymes remain normal or are only very minimally elevated.